-In an era when there is an increasing expectation that radiologists have sub-specialist skills (for example in MRI or interventional radiology), the High St Xray radiology team is highly qualified in the latest technology and techniques.
+In an era when there is an increasing expectation that radiologists have sub-specialist skills (for example in MRI or interventional radiology), the High St Xray team is highly qualified and use the latest technology and techniques.

 Dr Peter Lange